troglobit/sntpd/README.md

      -v           Be verbose.
 This option will cause time sync events, hostname lookup errors and program version to be displayed -V           Display version and copyright information

+     SERVER       NTP server against which to sync system time

 Mortal users can use this program for monitoring, but not clock setting (with the `-s` or `-l` switches).
 The `-l` switch is designed to be